 The Heights is booming.
 The neighborhood charm, location, and amenities attract a wide range of home buyers including first-time homebuyers, families, empty nesters, and relocating buyers.
-There’s top-rated restaurants, excellent schools and lots of outdoor areas to enjoy.
+There are top-rated restaurants, excellent schools and lots of outdoor areas to enjoy.
 We’ve compiled a must-see list for homebuyers that want to get the lay of the land so they can understand where they’ll be spending most of their time in the Heights.
 For the long-time Heights residents, this list should be a no-brainer.
 For the folks that are new to Houston and the Inner Loop, these attractions are a great place to start to learn more about one of the most popular neighborhoods in Houston.

 1. 19th Street

 The first stop for visitors in the Heights is usually 19th Street.
 It’s home to numerous boutiques, restaurants, and entertainment.
 The can’t miss restaurants include Torchy’s Tacos, Squable, Boomtown Coffee, and Harold’s.
 For live music, you’ll want to check out the Heights Theater.
 19th Street is also home to some great events like White Linen Night and the First Saturday Arts Market.
 The small-town vibe takes you away from the hustle and bustle of the big city and offers a great option to plan your whole day in this section of the Heights.